Theory and practice

 a given diffuser surface, regardless of its location or

-purpose, is ideally 'covered' by at least four joined
+purpose, is ideally 'covered' by at least three or four

 Often the available physical width for diffusion purposes is limited.

 But even when this isn't really the case, any early reflectionzone in home-conditions requires not much more than 1,5 meter of diffuser treatment.

 After reading the information written above this section, on "Working Range" and "Periodicity", you will be able to appreciate the efficiency specs of diffusers.